bullhorn/rest-api-docs/source/includes/_entity.md

      -H "Content-Type: application/json" \
      -d '{ "id" : 5059165, "firstName" : "Alanzo","lastName" : "Smith" }' \
      https://rest.bullhornstaffing.com/e999/entity/Candidate/5059165

+     # Example Response
+{
+  "changedEntityId": 1489,
+  "changeType": "UPDATE"
+}
 ```

-Update entities using HTTP POST requests.
+You can update entities with HTTP POST requests.
 The URL looks the same as the GET request URL.
 Place the data comprising the entity fields in JSON format in the request body.
 The structure of the JSON in a POST request is identical to that returned in HTTP responses to GET requests, but read-only properties cannot be changed.

+<aside class="warning">To update confidential fields as part of a POST /entity call, the user must have the Edit Confidential Data user action entitlement.
+The confidentialFieldList private label attribute contains the list of fields that are considered confidential.</aside>

 *   You cannot create to-many associations on the entity being updated.
-You must be create to-many associations in a subsequent "associate" call.
+You must create to-many associations in a subsequent "associate" call.
 *   You can create to-one associations.

 You set association fields by giving as their values a JSON object that contains a field named 'id', and providing the value the ID of the entity to associate.